 Made with crispy phyllo dough, cream custard, honey, walnuts and cinnamon, this omega-3-packed dessert is a Not That if you’re dining solo.
 However, when split among friends, it’s not the worst thing in the world.
 (The walnuts add a bit of nutrition to offset the sugar.)
 Along, with baklava, Paravantes gives these nut-filled desserts her stamp of approval—but only if you’re sharing.

 Drink This: Wine

 Well, just not more than a glass or two.
-Georgetown University researchers have found that an antioxidant in red wine could help counteract the muscle-degrading impact of a high fat, high sugar diet.
+Georgetown University researchers have found that the antioxidant resveratrol in red wine could help counteract the muscle-degrading impact of a high fat, high sugar diet.
 When consumed in moderation, the vibrant elixir has also been found to improve the health of overweight people by helping them burn fat more efficiently.
 Sounds like a good reason to indulge in a small glass if you ask us!
-Ready to bring home a bottle?
-Here are The Healthiest Red Wines—And Which Ones to Buy!

 Not That!: Turkish Coffee

 Turkish coffee is usually served with sugar already mixed in, so you don’t have control over how sweet it is.
 Consider it a dessert and don’t make it your go-to caffeine choice.

 RELATED: 150+ recipe ideas that get you lean for life.